F TROOP Fridays: Number Four

 Unfortunately for Agarn, Geronimo is with him inside the NCO Club, further validating that Nagging Thought that came up during THE 86 PROOF SPRING.
 Sgt.
 O'Rourke really needs to make some security modifications for the place.
 Hekawis and now Geronimo come and go as they please, locks or no locks, and well---just look at all that merchandise around him.
 Especially the whiskey!

-It's a good thing for Geronimo brought a full set of knives with him, because he is nowhere near as accurate with his many tosses at Agarn in person as he was throwing at that newspaper photo.
+Good thing for Geronimo that he brought a full set of knives with him, because he is nowhere near as accurate with his many tosses at Agarn in person as he was throwing at that newspaper photo.
 He misses the crooked Corporal with every toss.

 Granted, he isn't missing by much, but this is a practically stationary target, paralyzed with fear.
 Either that was a lucky shot earlier at the camp, or the great Geronimo is choking in the clutch when presented with a breathing bull's eye.
 While Randolph is looking slightly less than heroic in this confrontation.....